janklab/MatlabProjectTemplate-gh-pages/docs/ProjectLayout.md

 Code examples for presentation to your users.

 Because examples are useful for inclusion in your documentation, this folder is automatically copied into `docs/` by the `make doc-src` target.

+### .mlproject.json

+Project settings that control stuff like how your project is built.

+This is an MPT-defined file that I came up with, not a standard Matlab thing.

+### .matlab_version

+The central place defining what version of Matlab your project is targeting.
+This is the "source of truth"; the other places in the project's config files where the Matlab version appears are driven from this.

+This is an MPT-defined file that I came up with, not a standard Matlab thing.

 ### lib/